-DVSCP supports the empowerment of those who are experiencing domestic violence through the provision of direct services and the promotion of nonviolence through social and systems change.
+DVSCP supports the empowerment of those who are experiencing domestic violence through the provision of equitable and inclusive direct services and the promotion of nonviolence through social and systems change.

 To learn more about our services, please hover over each service below.

 A time-limited emergency shelter for those in immediate danger, staffed 24/7/365.

 Available 24/7/365; call or text 1-800-852-2102 to speak with a trained staff who assesses a caller’s needs and schedules appointments for further assistance.

 Counseling and Advocacy

 Staff provide empowerment counseling to women, children and men with a focus on safety planning and goal setting.
 Advocacy efforts may include referrals to other agencies or system-wide.

 Court advocates assist clients in filing PFAs and accompany them to court and legal proceedings.

 The child counselor/advocate offers empowerment counseling, provides intervention, helps children create safety plans, and identifies additional needs.